hmirin/speechy/docs/installed.md

     - We recommend you to use the voice named with "Wavenet".
   - For OpenAI Text-to-Speech API:
     - All voices are multi-lingual.
 Choose voice you like.
+    - However, non-English voices are pretty immature.
+We recommend you to use Google Cloud Text-to-Speech API for non-English text if available for your language.

 ## Usage